section-engineering-education/engineering-education/content/articles/how-to-debug-a-nodejs-application-running-in-a-docker-container/index.md

 - **WORKDIR**: The working directory for the commands `COPY`, `RUN` and `CMD` is set here.
 - **RUN**: It executes the `npm install` command in a Docker container.
 - **COPY**: It copies the files to the Docker image from the build context.
-- **EXPOSE**: It ensures that a process running in a Docker container is listening to port 3000.
-It helps forward the ports to the container from the host.
+- **EXPOSE**: It ensures that a process running in a Docker container is listening on port 3000.
+It helps forward the ports from the host to the container.
 - **CMD**: It executes the `node app.js` command inside our Docker container after the container has started.

 #### Step 2: Creating a .dockerignore file